Saturday, April 12, 2025

 Wrightsville Beach to Swansboro

-Figure 8 bridge was no problem since there was no serious winds.
+Figure 8 Bridge was no problem since there were no severe winds.

-Now I had 10 miles to do against the current to get to Swansboro.
-I was concerned because the anchorage in front of Casper Marina and Church Marina had strong currents and a poor holding according to the reviews.
+Now, I had 10 miles to do against the current to get to Swansboro.
+I was concerned because the anchorage in front of Casper Marina and Church Marina had strong currents and poor holding, according to the reviews.

-I passed one of the boats at Onslow Bridge who was anchoring and decided to anchor below her near the bridge.
-The anchor did not hold as quickly as ussual but it did test well - eventually.
+I passed one of the boats at Onslow Bridge, which was anchoring and decided to anchor below her near the bridge.
+The anchor did not hold as quickly as usual, but it did test well, eventually.
 All before sunset.
-Later I noticed the other boat re-anchored closer to Casper ... further from me.
+Later, I noticed the other boat re-anchored closer to Casper ... further from me.

-I was a cold night and I put in the companion way door.
+It was a cold night, and I put on the companionway door.

-Got up a couple of times to find we had swung 180.
+Got up a couple of times to find that we had swung 180 degrees.
 There was not a lot of wind, so I wasn't too concerned.